base-org/web/apps/base-docs/docs/building-with-base/guides/using-supra-vrf.md

 Follow the [guidance steps](https://supraoracles.com/docs/vrf/v2-guide#step-1-create-the-supra-router-contract-interface-1) provided by Supra for whitelisting your contract and depositing funds.

-If you have not yet registered your wallet with Supra, see the [Prerequisites](#prerequisites)section.
+If you have not yet registered your wallet with Supra, see the [Prerequisites](#prerequisites) section.
 :::

 ---